 There are so many amazing men in my life to celebrate Father’s Day for this year.
 My husband, my father, my brother, my father-in-law, grandfathers, so on and so forth.
 One man, in particular, that I’m grateful to be celebrating: the man who is raising the son I placed for adoption.
 My son’s father.
-This time of year always reminds me of why I chose him for the blessing of raising that beautiful boy.
+This time of year always reminds me of why I chose him as the adoptive father and for the blessing of raising that beautiful boy.
 How did I choose such a man to raise my son?
 What qualities did I look for?
 And why?

 The adoption is not perfect, just like any relationship.
-That being said, I could go on for an eternity on why he is the perfect father for our son, but I’ll do my best to just stick to the main points of why I chose him.
+That being said, I could go on for eternity on why he is the perfect adoptive father for our son, but I’ll do my best to just stick to the main points of why I chose him.

 He holds a fantastical love for his wife.